Bronkhorst

 Figure A: Liquid flow sensor for CTA measurement principle

-The heater/sensor assembly is arranged around the tube and, by following CTA principle, a constant difference in temperature (ΔT) is created.
-In this case, the first element acts as temperature sensor, and the second element acts as a heater, as shown in figure A. The heater is heated to a certain constant temperature difference (ΔT) over the medium temperature.
+The heater/sensor assembly is arranged around the tube and, by following the CTA principle, a constant difference in temperature (ΔT) is created.
+In the current setup, the first element operates as a temperature sensor, and the second element (downstream) works as a heater, as shown in Figure 2.
+The heater is heated to a certain constant temperature difference (ΔT) over the medium temperature.
 The actual mass flow rate is calculated by measuring the variable power required to maintain this constant temperature difference as the liquid flows passes the sensor.

 Liquid flow sensor: CTA measurement principle